lagoproject/DMP/DMP.md

   - Simulated background (S0+S1+S2): ~ 10GB
   - Simulated event (S0+S1+S2): ~ 110GB

-Typically, every WCD generates one measurement per hour producing ~ 200MB files each, this is ~ 150GB of raw data per month with a total of 720 files.
-These files can originate 70-120GB of cleaned (L1) and 10-40GB of quality data (L2 and L3).
-The one hour interval is kept as unit, resulting in 2160 files (between 2-160MB each).
+Typically, every WCD generates one measurement per hour producing files of ~ 200MB each, this is ~ 150GB of raw data per month for a total of 720 files.
+These files can originate 70-120GB of cleaned data (L1) and 10-40GB of quality data (L2 and L3).
+The one-hour interval is kept as the reference unit, resulting in 2160 files (between 2-160MB each).
 The necessary amount of CPU resources to generate these files is small; around 35 minutes on a Gold 6138 Intel core (2 GHz).
-However, all data-sets should be preserved for reprocessing if software errors can appear in the future.
+However, all data-sets should be preserved for reprocessing if software errors appear in the future.

-On the other hand, users can perform their own simulations, which should be re-usable and reproducible with other collaborators.
-A standard simulation using only CORSIKA (i.e. background simulation), results in a data-set of 4-10 GB (usually ~ 6 GB), but an event simulation could take 100 GB.
-Geant4 files output don't change this estimated figures.
+On the other hand, users can perform their own simulations, which should be re-usable and reproducible by other collaborators.
+A standard simulation using only CORSIKA (i.e. s background simulation), results in a data-set of 4-10 GB (usually ~ 6 GB), but the simulation of one event could take up to 100 GB.
+Geant4 files output do not change this estimated figures.

-In order to keep the 1 hour convention, both types of simulation are usually split into 60 runs, with an interval lasting from 15 minutes to 10 hours, one task per minute.
+To keep the one-hour convention, both types of simulations are usually split into 60 runs, with an interval lasting from 15 minutes to 10 hours.
+One task per minute.
 Thus, the complete workload of a background simulation is over 640 CPU/hours (Gold Intel core, 2 GHz).
-Additionally, to assure reproducibility, every input and output file of every run should be in the data-set comprising 180 files.
+Additionally, to assure reproducibility, every input and output file of each run should be in the data-set comprising 180 files.

 Currently, there are 10 detectors installed (plus 11 planned), that can potentially transfer 18 TB/year of raw data.
-Members of the Collaboration (~ 85 researchers) are also allowed to make simulations.
+Members of the Collaboration (~ 85 researchers) are also allowed to run simulations.
 Thus, the entire collaboration could generate up to 27 TB of raw, cleaned, and analyzed data, plus 12-120 TB of simulated data in one year.
 Nevertheless, the availability of detectors can be an issue, an active user could submit 10 or 20 simulations per month, but actually researchers do not regularly submit simulations, and even some may only run simulations sporadically.
 Therefore, a realistic estimation of the storage consumption could be around 3.6 TB/year of L(0-3) data corresponding to 4 WCDs and 2-8 TB/year corresponding to 25 active users.

 | Data Type | triggered | Size |
 |-----------|--------|------|